 - Absence from Clinical Learning

 - In this course, the Absence from Clinical Learning policy applies to both your placement hours and your participation in the mandatory praxis sessions.

+- NEW: Students who miss any amount of clinical learning required hours will be reviewed by the Progression and Remediation Committee.
+Any amount of missed clinical hours, regardless of the reason, may result in an unsuccessful course outcome, and documentation may be required.

-- If you miss more than 20% of the required hours in either course component (e.g. ~2-12 hour shifts, 3-8 hour shifts, >1 praxis session), you may be unsuccessful in this course.
+- If you miss more than 20% of the required hours in either course component (e.g. ~2-12 hour shifts, 3-8 hour shifts, >1 praxis session), you will be unsuccessful in this course.

 - Adverse Events Reporting

 - Clinical Accommodation

 - Clinical Practice Placements

 - Clinical Practice Pre-Placement Requirements

 - Dress and Uniform Policy

 - Evaluation in Clinical Practice

 - Involuntary Withdrawal

 - Professional Integrity

 - Progression and Remediation Process